tb3088/alab-puppet/README.md

   root you can just do `sudo su -`.
 * If your screen is too small, try using Seamless mode.
 If you are unable to select it, try re-installing the guest additions.

+More information is available from the [JBoss EAP 6 Local Development](https://confluence.techflow.com/confluence/display/SD/JBoss+EAP+6+Local+Development) page in Confluence.